Please help us to ensure that your group has a really enjoyable, worthwhile and safe experience by reading the following notes carefully.

 - Learning difficulties - please tell us about the ability range of your group members so that we can provide activities at a suitable level.

-For a summary of our safeguarding policy please click here.
+You can see a summary of our safeguarding policy on this link.
 For the full document please email the education office or call us on the number below.

 We are keen to receive your comments and suggestions to help us evaluate and improve our service.
 We will send you an evaluation form before your visit.
 After your visit or activity please complete this form and return it to help us improve our service.